arhziz/ArtAutction/README.md

 I welcome pull requests and suggestions to improve the solution.
 Please just raise an issue or submit a pull request.

 Feel free to take this code and do what you will, but please make sure you acknowledge myself and also the original designer.

+# To Be Noted
+There are some refeerence issues left on the IOS version due to my lack IOS device, I will be pushing the updated version as soon as i get my hands on an IOS device.
+Thanks